benhodgson87/react-simple-zoom/README.md

 Pass a function that will be called when the user stops hovering over the component.

 #### onExitTimeout *(Optional)*
 Pass a delay in milliseconds for the exit callback.
 The exit callback will only be called if the user hovers over the component for longer than this delay.
-Useful for firing analytics events based on interaction with the component.
+Useful for firing analytics events based on genuine interaction with the component.

 ## Issues & Contributing